onexus/onexus/onexus-documentation/installation.rst

 Requirements
 ************

-It is possible to install the browser on any operating system that has installed Java SDK 6 (previous versions of Java do not work).
+It's possible to install Onexus on any operating system that has installed Java SDK 6 (previous versions of Java do not work).
 It is important that you install both the SDK and the JRE version to be able to run Java in server mode.